 In August 2020 Sir Angus was appointed as Chair of the Murray Darling Basin Authority.
 Sir Angus is also a Senior Counselor for The Cohen Group, an international business advisory firm; Chancellor for the University of the Sunshine Coast; Chair of the Defence South Australia Advisory Board; Chair of the Victorian Police Corporate Advisory Group; Chair of the University of NSW Canberra Advisory Board; Chair of the Canberra Symphony Orchestra and Chair of the Supashock Advanced Suspension Advisory Committee.

-He is a Board Member of the Lowy Institute for International Policy, the Sunshine Coast Mind and Neuroscience Thompson Institute; the Australian Cancer Research Foundation, GreaterGood Canberra and the Victorian Police Executive Command.
+He is a Board Member of the Lowy Institute for International Policy, the Thompson Institute; the Australian Cancer Research Foundation, GreaterGood Canberra and the Victorian Police Executive Command.
 He is also a visiting fellow of the Australian National University National Security College

 In addition to his many board roles, he is the Ambassador/Patron of numerous charitable organisations including several mental health organisations.